-DC bias effect: High capacitance ceramic capacitors have a DC bias effect, which has a strong influence on the final effective capacitance.
+DC Bias effect: High capacitance ceramic capacitors have a DC bias effect, which will have a strong influence on the final effective capacitance.
 Therefore the right capacitor value has to be chosen carefully.
 Package size and voltage rating in combination with dielectric material are responsible for differences between the rated capacitor value and the effective capacitance.